aidsmonger/InstantType/InfoAndHowTo.md

 # Keybr Hack Info
 we are unsure if it will work in V1 of the client, because the testing console says it works but we cannot test currently

+# IMPORTANT
+Typeracer and Keybr are named but MonkeyType is unnamed, keep in mind